Skip to main content

 Technical Debt: How to Measure and When to Pay

-Technical debt is the difference between the current architecture and the ideal architecture for solving current business problems.
+Technical debt is the gap between the current architecture and the one that solves current problems.
+Not future.
+Not hypothetical.

-It's like a bank loan:
+Like a loan:

-• You borrow — get to production faster
+• You borrow: faster to production

-• Can declare default — rewrite from scratch
+• Default: rewrite from scratch

-• Can refinance — refactoring
+• Refinance: refactoring

 Metaphor from Ward Cunningham (coined the term, 1992):